Galactic magnetic field reconstruction using the polarized diffuse Galactic emission: Formalism and application to $Planck$ data: Fitting procedure in intensity and polarization for the Galactic thermal dust emission

-where $D$ and $M$ represent either the intensity, $I$, or the reduced polarization parameters $(q,\,u)$ for all pixels in the data and the model maps, respectively. $C_{D}$ is the covariance matrix associated to the uncertainties in the data, and $\alpha$ is an overall normalization factor that is estimated for each model at each MCMC step via a simple linear fit.
-The fit are performed using low resolution maps at $N_{\rm{side}} = 64$.
+where $D$ and $M$ represent either the intensity, $I$, or the concatenated reduced polarization parameters $(q,\,u)$ for all pixels in the data (or simulated data) and the model maps, respectively; $C_{D}$ is the covariance matrix associated to the uncertainties in the data and $\alpha$ is an overall normalization factor.
+It is estimated for each model, and independently for I and (q,u), at each MCMC step via a simple linear fit: $\alpha = (\sum_i (D_i \, M_i/\sigma^2_i))/(\sum_i (M_i^2/\sigma^2_i))$.